clemsonMakerspace/admin/meeting-minutes/2017-11-29_team_meeting.md

       -  sample from Epson and Melco
       -  still looking for two other venders currently in process
       -  By next meeting have more information and two more venders
+      - Leaning towards Epson F2000 ($22k)
+      - Have the DTG limited to students to a couple of uses so they aren't making club shirts.
+      - Consider best value bid.
+Request that we need to see local references of the machine working.
+      - Get done ASAP.
+Deadline to start printing: Spring Break

 ## Morning shift limiting early prints (2 minutes)
 - Implement for the last week this semester
-- Alis = send out an email about this change
+- Alis - send out an email about this change

 ## Staffing for next semester (4 minutes)